diegueins680/trader/README.md

 - `POST /backtest` → runs a backtest and returns summary metrics
 - `POST /backtest/async` → starts an async backtest job
 - `GET /backtest/async/:jobId` → polls an async backtest job (also accepts `POST` for proxy compatibility)
-- `POST /optimizer/run` → runs the optimizer script, merges the run into `top-combos.json`, and returns the last JSONL record
+- `POST /optimizer/run` → runs the optimizer executable, merges the run into `top-combos.json`, and returns the last JSONL record
 - `GET /optimizer/combos` → returns `top-combos.json` (UI helper; includes combo `operations` when available)
   - Top-combo merges compare scores only within the same objective; when objectives differ, ranking falls back to final equity to avoid mixing metrics.
 - `POST /binance/keys` → checks key/secret presence and probes signed endpoints (test order quantity is rounded to the symbol step size; `tradeTest.skipped` indicates the test order was not attempted due to missing/invalid sizing or minNotional)